 Roses symbolize love, passion, perfection.
 The rose was named for the Latin word rosa which means red.
-It has been a symbol of love since the ancient times.
+It has been a symbol of love since ancient times.
 Used for hundreds of years to convey messages without words, roses also represent confidentiality.
-Color meanings of roses are varied: Red means love and passion.
-Pink – happiness.
+Color meanings of roses are varied: Red means to love and passion.
+Pink – Happiness.
 White - purity, innocence.
 Yellow – Friendship.

-Carnations mean innocence, faithfulness, pure love and good luck.
+Carnations mean innocence, faithfulness, pure love, and good luck.
 These lovely flowers have a lasting quality and are often handed out on Mother's Day to symbolize the purity and strength of motherhood.
-White carnations suggest pure love and good luck, light red symbolizes admiration; dark red represent deep love and affection.
+White carnations suggest pure love and good luck, light red symbolizes admiration; dark red represents deep love and affection.
 Pink carnations are the symbol of a mother’s endless love.

 Irises are different from all other flowers as they appear spring and can remain fresh for several days.
 Traditionally, this graceful flower has been chosen to convey the essence of “my compliments”.
 Compliment someone today by sending them a bouquet of irises.